-Larger audience.
+- Larger audience.
 The more devices an app can be run on, the wider audience it will attract.

-Brand awareness.
+- Brand awareness.
 A beautiful design makes your brand easy to recognize among competitors.

 During the development stage, we use the rule, called “let the mobile version go first”.
 This approach is convenient because it’s always easier to adjust the design created for mobile devices to a larger screen (the remaining space can be filled with content).
 In other words, if we have a simple thing we can turn it into a complex thing.
 The reverse process is more complicated.

 Designers love magic, however, the execution process is not as easy in real life as we want it to be.
-If you decide to use Flutter, your designers will forget “it’s impossible” phrase for good.
+If you decide to use Flutter, your designers will forget the “it’s impossible” phrase for good.